Let’s face it. Recruitment resources are prolific and the process can sometimes feel like a maze to navigate.

 With 57 million U.S. workers participating in the gig economy, it’s no secret that many professionals use their skills outside of the office.
-Side projects provide employees with opportunities to learn new skills, perfect current ones, and explore other industries.
+Side gigs or projects provide employees with opportunities to learn new skills, perfect current ones, and explore other industries.
 Plus, they can be a source of entertainment, a passion project, or a means for additional income.

 When it comes to professional choices, people at all stages will inevitably ponder whether their first priority should be salary or career satisfaction.
 Fortunately, in our society we are able to consider this choice at all, but the perceived idea that we can only have one or the other can lead to anxiety in our jobs and dissatisfaction with our chosen paths.
 The popular narrative says that if you only care about money, you can’t pursue your passions, and vice versa.
 But the truth is, you can strive for a balance of both, if you desire.

 In today’s competitive job market, applicants and employees seek companies committed to learning and development.
 This focus on growth is critical for attracting and retaining top talent.
 To develop or increase your company’s focus on professional development, you need to take specific steps to both offer learning opportunities and gain employee participation.
-With that in mind, here are some tips to help you create a learning-oriented workplace culture.
+With that in mind, here are some tips to help you create a learning-focused workplace culture.

 With spring just around the corner and summer not far behind, it’s a great time to start thinking about hiring an intern to help manage tasks that may otherwise fall through the cracks during a busy time of year.
 Below, you will find five ways to create an effective internship program for both you and your interns: